unusualcomputers/unusualcomputers/writing/text/usbnotes.md

 (this comes from
 https://raspberrypi.stackexchange.com/questions/50975/usb-otg-hub-does-not-recognize-devices-at-boot
-, thanks [NAME].
+, thanks goldilocks.
 In there, the commands are wrapped into brackets that make it run in the background, this means that booting is faster but I have found that it doesn't work as often as above does.
 Likely something else happens during booting that affects it, so waiting seems more effective.)

 ### Soldering the hub to pi zero